IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 Phase 2: Write agent prompt files

 Write all three prompt files to runtime/agent-prompts/.
-Each must be self-contained (see §4):
+Each must be self-contained (see §4).
+Because pre/post-processing scripts handle mechanical work, the prompts focus on judgment and decisions:

-1. CLAUDE-READER.md — reads inbox, evaluates content, updates peers.md, writes replies/endorsements to outbox
+1. CLAUDE-READER.md — reads inbox-digest.json (not raw envelopes), evaluates content, decides endorsements/replies/trust changes, writes reader-decisions.json

-2. CLAUDE-AUTHOR.md — reads ethos.md and session-log.md, writes new content to outbox/content/
+2. CLAUDE-AUTHOR.md — reads ethos.md and session-log.md, writes raw content files (title, body, tags) to operational/author-output/

-3. CLAUDE-COMPACTOR.md — reads session-log.md, summarizes old entries if over threshold, exits quickly if not needed
+3. CLAUDE-COMPACTOR.md — reads session-log.md, summarizes old entries into coherent narrative if over threshold, exits quickly if not needed

 Phase 3: Install services